Skip to content

 Your cart is empty

-Japanese lotion is not a body-lotion substitute, but a hydrating Japanese facial lotion (toner) for the face.
-It is applied after cleansing and saturates the skin with powerful water binders so serums and creams work better.
-Unlike many Western toners that are often clarifying or astringent, Japanese lotions focus on hydrating ingredients, a gentle pH balance, and a plump, even skin feel.
-The result: less tightness, more glow, and a stronger skin barrier — suitable for all skin types from oily to very dry.
+Japanese lotion is not a body lotion substitute, but a hydrating Japanese facial lotion (toner) for the face.
+It is applied after cleansing and floods the skin with moisture-binding ingredients so serums and creams can work better.
+Unlike many Western toners, which are often clarifying or astringent, Japanese lotions focus on hydrating ingredients, a mild skin-friendly pH, and a plump, even skin feel.
+The result: less tightness, more glow, and a stronger skin barrier, suitable for all skin types from oily to very dry.

 What is a Japanese lotion?

 In a J-Beauty routine, a Japanese lotion is the step between cleansing and serum.
-Often also called a “Softener”, e.g., by Shiseido.
-The texture is watery to slightly viscous and rich in moisture magnets like hyaluronic acid and glycerin.
-Apply with your hands or a cotton pad, often in 1–2 thin layers.
-The idea: build up moisture in layers so the skin looks smoother and subsequent actives absorb more evenly.
-Many formulas are low in fragrance, pH-friendly, and suitable for sensitive skin.
-In short: it brings the skin back into balance, refills moisture reserves, and perfectly prepares for serum, emulsion, or cream.
-More basics explained in What is Japanese skincare (J-Beauty)?
+It is also often called a “softener”, for example by Shiseido.
+The texture ranges from watery to slightly viscous and is rich in moisture magnets such as hyaluronic acid and glycerin.
+You apply it with your hands or a cotton pad, often in 1 to 2 thin layers.
+The principle behind it is to build moisture in layers so the skin looks smoother and subsequent actives are absorbed more evenly.
+Many formulas are low in fragrance, skin-pH-friendly, and suitable for sensitive skin.
+In short: it helps return the skin to balance, refills moisture reserves, and prepares it optimally for serum, emulsion, or cream.
+More basics are explained in The Three Steps of Japanese Skincare.

 Key ingredients in Japanese lotions

-Most Japanese lotions combine gentle, effective hydrators with barrier-supporting components.
+Most Japanese lotions combine mild, effective hydrators with barrier-friendly components.

-• Hyaluronic acid in multiple molecular sizes – binds water in different skin layers and visibly plumps.
+• Hyaluronic acid in multiple molecular sizes - binds water in different layers of the skin and visibly plumps.

-• Glycerin – a classic humectant that increases water retention and improves skin elasticity.
+• Glycerin - a classic humectant that boosts water retention and improves skin elasticity.

-• Ceramides – support the skin barrier, reduce moisture loss and sensitivity.
+• Ceramides - support the skin barrier and reduce moisture loss and sensitivity.

-• Fermented extracts (e.g., sake/koji) – can support skin hydration and evenness.
+• Fermented extracts (for example sake/koji) - can support hydration and a more even-looking complexion.

 • Aloe vera and panthenol - soothe, reduce redness, and promote supple skin.